pottekkat/personal-website/content/posts/standards.md

 Instead of building from scratch, contributors involved in the individual controller projects came together to create the Gateway API, which reasonably fit all their needs.

-Individual features in the Gateway API also go through an evolutionary process called support levels.
+Individual features in the Gateway API also go through an evolutionary process called [support levels](https://gateway-api.sigs.k8s.io/concepts/conformance/#2-support-levels).
 There are three support levels:

-* **Implementation-specific**: features that aren't portable, specific to each implementation.
+* **Implementation-specific**: Features that aren't portable, specific to each implementation.
-* **Extended**: portable features that might not be supported by each implementation.
+* **Extended**: Portable features that might not be supported by each implementation.
-* **Core**: features supported (or in the roadmap) by all implementations.
+* **Core**: Features supported (or in the roadmap) by all implementations.

 Implementation-specific features will gradually evolve into core features when sufficient implementations support them.
 And even though some features might not be supported by all implementations, they will still be portable if they choose to implement them down the road.

 ## Adapt

-Standards that _adapt_ quickly get adopted.
+Standards that _adapt_ quickly are adopted.

 As the Ingress API was a part of the Kubernetes APIs, it had to go through the same development process as Kubernetes.
-This made it difficult for contributors to publish changes independently.
+Its established release cycles made it difficult for contributors to publish changes independently.

-On top of this, the controllers took a lot of time to implement each version when it was released.
-Standards that **don't** adapt quickly get discarded.

-This was during a period when Kubernetes was generating a lot of excitement.
-The users wanted a reliable way to configure their controllers, and the Ingress API wasn't cutting it anymore.

 Controllers were moving quickly, adding new features for their users that could not be exposed through a limited Ingress API.
 This was during a period when Kubernetes was generating a lot of excitement, and the Ingress API wasn't cutting it anymore.

+Standards that **don't** adapt quickly are discarded.

 The Gateway API maintainers avoided this limitation by implementing the APIs as CRDs (custom extensions to Kubernetes).
 So, even though it is an official Kubernetes API, it is installed and managed separately.
 More importantly, the Gateway API project is hosted independently and has separate release cycles.